Azure/LAMP/scalable-wordpres-on-linux/Readme.md

 <!-- GETTING STARTED -->
 ## <a name="getting-started"></a>Getting Started

 The first thing you'll need to do is to request your Azure subscription <a href="https://aka.ms/SWPPreview">be allowed</a> to access this capability.
-If your Azure subscription has already been approved to access this functionality, there's one more step you need to complete before being able to kick off deployments.
+If your Azure subscription has already been approved to access this functionality, there's one more step you need to complete (inside the Azure Portal) before being able to kick off deployments.

 ### <a name="registration"></a>Registering the Resource Provider